 Avoid watering from above: Using soaker hoses or drip irrigation keep foliage dry, which makes it more difficult for late blight — and other diseases — to spread.
 Avoid overhead watering techniques (sprinklers).
 Water early in the day so the foliage can dry before nightfall.

 Be alert: Learn to recognize the weather conditions that foster the spread of late blight.
 The disease spreads rapidly in cool wet weather, whereas dry weather tends to hold back the disease.
 The USA Blight website tracks the occurence of late blight in real time.
 Check the site regularly during the growing season.
 Your local cooperative extension may be a good source of information, too.
 Stay in touch with gardeners in your area so you'll know right away if late blight is near.
 When late blight is detected in your region, consider preventative spraying.

 Spray preventively, if necessary: The key word is preventively.
 Once plants are infected with late blight, it's too late to save them.
 Research is ongoing in determining the best organic options.
-Cornell plant pathologist Meg McGrath suggests using Actinovate (which contains the beneficial bacteria Streptomyces lydicus) as a preventative spray, and adding a copper-based product, such as Copper Fungicide, when late blight is present.
+Cornell plant pathologist Meg McGrath suggests using Actinovate (which contains the beneficial bacteria Streptomyces lydicus) as a preventative spray, and adding a copper-based product when late blight is present.
 Before using any products, read the label and use them accordingly.
 In most cases, effective protection requires that plants be sprayed as often as weekly throughout the growing season.
 Remember that while these sprays can help reduce the likelihood of infection, you still need to monitor plants closely.